Parallel transport for Higgs bundles over p-adic curves: Review on the -adic Simpson correspondence

 \subsection{A local version of the $p$-adic Simpson correspondence}

-In this subsection, we assume that $\id_X$ belongs $\bQ$ and fix a geometric generic point $\overline{y}$ of $X_{\overline{\eta}}$ as in \ref{sss:Rbar}.
-In particular, $X$ is affine.
+In this subsection, we assume that $\id_X$ belongs $\bQ$ and that $X_{\overline{\eta}}$ is connected.
+We fix a geometric generic point $\overline{y}$ of $X_{\overline{\eta}}$ as in \ref{sss:Rbar}.
 We review a local description of the $p$-adic Simpson correspondence on $X$ following (\cite{Fal05}, \cite{AGT} II.13, II.14).